dojo/docs/dojo/io/iframe.rst

 .. contents::
   :depth: 2

-dojo.io.frame sends an IO call using an IFrame (for instance, to upload files).
+dojo.io.frame sends an AJAX I/O call using an IFrame (for instance, to upload files).

 =====